Uncorrelated estimations of $H_0$ redshift evolution from DESI baryon acoustic oscillation observations

 Great caution needed to be exercised on the uncertainties at local universe, as small deviations at low redshift can lead to significant tension at high redshift.
 Fortunately, the hypothesis of unrecognized crowding of Cepheid photometry as the cause of the ``Hubble tension" is rejected by the latest observation from James Webb Space Telescope \citep{2024ApJ...962L..17R}.
-However, the transition behavior in the parameters of the Cepheid period-luminosity relation will affect the value of Hubble constant derived from SNe Ia, especially since Cepheids occupy the initial position in the distance ladder \citep{2021PhRvD.104l3511P,2022Univ....8..502P}.
-If the systematic uncertainties are reasonably estimated, our results support that Hubble constant evolves with redshift.
-Some new physics, such as dynamical dark energy \citep{Ratra1988,2017NatAs...1..627z,Cao2023} or modified gravity models \citep{Capozziello2011}, will have their moment on the stage.
+However, the transition behavior in the parameters of the Cepheid period-luminosity relation will affect the value of the Hubble constant derived from SNe Ia, especially since Cepheids occupy the first position in the distance ladder \citep{2021PhRvD.104l3511P,2022Univ....8..502P}.
+If the systematic uncertainties are reasonably estimated, our results support that the Hubble constant evolves with redshift.
+Some new physics, such as dynamical dark energy \citep{Ratra1988,2017NatAs...1..627z,2022PhRvD.106e5014Y,Cao2023,2024JHEP...05..327Y}, local voids \citep{2022MNRAS.511.5742W,2024MNRAS.tmp.2636M}, or modified gravity models \citep{Capozziello2011}, will have their moment on the stage.
 The standard cosmological $\Lambda$CDM model, long regarded as the ultimate reference, may soon undergo revisions.